syncfusion-content/wpf-docs/wpf/Calculator/Memory.md

 ---
 layout: post
 title: Memory in WPF Calculator control | Syncfusion
-description: Learn here all about Memory support in Syncfusion WPF Calculator (SfCalculator) control and more.
+description: Learn here all about Memory support in Syncfusion WPF Calculator (SfCalculator) control, its elements and more details.
 platform: wpf
 control: SfCalculator
 documentation: ug